xlladdins/xll/docs/Excel4MacrosT-Z.md

 If an argument is TRUE, the check box is selected; if FALSE, the check box is cleared; if omitted, the current setting is not changed.

-Fixed    corresponds to the Fixed Decimal check box.
+Fixed&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Fixed Decimal check box.

-Decimals    specifies the number of decimal places.
+Decimals&nbsp;&nbsp;&nbsp;&nbsp;specifies the number of decimal places.
 Decimals is ignored if fixed is FALSE or omitted.

-R1c1    corresponds to the R1C1 check box.
+R1c1&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the R1C1 check box.

-Scroll    corresponds to the Scroll Bars check box.
+Scroll&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Scroll Bars check box.

-Status    corresponds to the Status Bar check box.
+Status&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Status Bar check box.

-Formula    corresponds to the Formula Bar check box.
+Formula&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Formula Bar check box.

-Menu\_key    is a text value indicating an alternate menu key, and corresponds to the Alternate Menu Or Help Key box.
+Menu\_key&nbsp;&nbsp;&nbsp;&nbsp;is a text value indicating an alternate menu key, and corresponds to the Alternate Menu Or Help Key box.

-Remote    corresponds to the Ignore Remote Requests check box.
+Remote&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Ignore Remote Requests check box.

-**Important   **Microsoft Excel for the Macintosh requires system software version 7.0 or later for this argument.
+**Important&nbsp;&nbsp;&nbsp;**Microsoft Excel for the Macintosh requires system software version 7.0 or later for this argument.

-Entermove    corresponds to the Move Selection After Enter/Return check box.
+Entermove&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Move Selection After Enter/Return check box.

-Underlines    is a number corresponding to the Command Underline options as shown in the following table.
+Underlines&nbsp;&nbsp;&nbsp;&nbsp;is a number corresponding to the Command Underline options as shown in the following table.

-**Note   **This argument is only available in Microsoft Excel for the Macintosh.
+**Note&nbsp;&nbsp;&nbsp;**This argument is only available in Microsoft Excel for the Macintosh.

 |                      |                            |
 | -------------------- | -------------------------- |